torvalds/linux/Documentation/power/pci.rst

 device by hardware just as at initial power up.

-PCI devices supporting the PCI PM Spec can be programmed to generate PMEs while in a low-power state (D1-D3), but they are not required to be capable of generating PMEs from all supported low-power states.
+PCI devices supporting the PCI PM Spec can be programmed to generate PMEs while in any power state (D0-D3), but they are not required to be capable of generating PMEs from all supported power states.
 In particular, the capability of generating PMEs from D3cold is optional and depends on the presence of additional voltage (3.3Vaux) allowing the device to remain sufficiently active to generate a wakeup signal.